Alejogb1/job-board/blog-data/how-do-i-trigger-an-airflow-dag-depending-on-dagrunconf.md

 id: "how-do-i-trigger-an-airflow-dag-depending-on-dagrunconf"
 ---

-Okay, let's delve into triggering airflow dags conditionally based on the `dag_run.conf`.
+, let's delve into triggering airflow dags conditionally based on the `dag_run.conf`.
 This is a fairly common requirement, and I've certainly tackled it multiple times in my career.
 The beauty, and sometimes the challenge, lies in achieving this dynamically.
-It's not just about passing parameters; it's about making airflow understand those parameters *before* the dag actually starts running to decide *if* it should run.
+It's not just about passing parameters; it's about making airflow understand those parameters _before_ the dag actually starts running to decide _if_ it should run.

 The core principle here hinges on leveraging airflow's capabilities for external triggers.
 We typically don't directly modify the dag file for conditional execution at runtime, which is a bad practice.
 Instead, we set up our dag to evaluate conditions at the beginning, typically within the `start_date` context of the dag or within a very early operator, and gracefully exit if those conditions aren't met.